HPC Basics - Hello World MPI

 #SBATCH -A account-name

-#SBATCH -p ember #SBATCH --email@example.com cd $HOME module load intel mpich2 mpirun -np $SLURM_NTASKS $HOME/hello_ember > test.out
+#SBATCH -p notchpeak #SBATCH --email@example.com cd $HOME module load intel mpich mpirun -np $SLURM_NTASKS $HOME/hello_notchpeak > test.out

 The output upon successful submission will give the job number and an internal moniker for the job.
 In order to view the job in the queue, you can use the following commands: